Children Missing Education

-Professionals and agencies that have concerns are kindly requested to complete the CME Referral Form (CME1) that can be found in the resource section and return as instructed on the form.
+Schools that have concerns should complete CME Referral Form 1 (CME1).
+Professionals and agencies that have concerns should complete CME Referral Form 2 (CME2).
+These can be found in the resource section and should be returned as instructed on the forms.
 Any queries, please contact the CME team.

 Why do childern go missing from education?

 - they don't start school at the appropriate time and so they do not enter the educational system